Species Sighted: See List at foot of page

 5th April 2018: 10am – 12.30pm

-We volunteered to survey a stretch down river from the centre of town which isn’t checked at the present time.
-As we are complete novices, we were very fortunate that Anthony House, a Group committee member, who has been surveying and recording otters for more than twenty years agreed to show us the ropes.
+We have volunteered to survey a stretch of the River Frome for the Somerset Otter Group which isn’t presently being checked.
+As we are complete novices, we were very fortunate that Anthony House, a committee member who has been surveying and recording otters for more than twenty years agreed to show us the ropes.
 Not surprisingly his knowledge and expertise is prodigous and as we walked the course, he pointed out the areas where we could expect to see spraint (scat), tracks, slides and scrapes if an otter was active in the area.
 He explained that spraint is often deposited on prominent features like rocks, fallen trees, bridge supports and storm drains and that the deposits act as scent markers to other otters and are used to define territories.